Armschlag, poppy village in the Waldviertel

 Delicious poppy specialties at the Mohnwirt

-"And that is a good thing," says everyone we meet on our tour of the village.
-The tables in the garden of the poppy host are just as full as in the restaurant itself.
-Rosemarie Neuwiesinger tells us that today she is expecting a larger bus group that also wants to enjoy their poppy specialties.
-And they can be seen - or taste better.
+"And that's a good thing," says everyone we meet on our tour through the village.
+The tables in the Mohnwirt's garden are just as full as the ones in the inn itself.
+Rosemarie Neuwiesinger tells us that she's expecting a larger bus group today who also want to enjoy her poppy seed specialties.
+And they're something to behold—or rather, tasted.
 We order poppy seed noodles and poppy seed dumplings.
-A real treat!
-My poppy seed noodles are potato noodles in poppy butter and rum, and they taste so good that I now cook them again and again at home.
-And Petar eats his poppy seed dumplings with Hollerkoch as if he hadn't had anything to eat for days.
+A true delight!
+My poppy seed noodles are potato noodles in poppy seed butter and rum, and they taste so good that I now make them again and again at home.
+And Petar eats his poppy seed dumplings with elderberry stew as if he hasn't had anything to eat for days.
 A sure sign that he likes something!

 Delicious poppy noodles with rum